igorls/context-builder/README.md

 ```

  You can initialize a new configuration file using the `--init` command.
-This will create a `context-builder.toml` file in your current directory with sensible defaults that you can then customize according to your project needs.
+This will create a `context-builder.toml` file in your current directory with sensible defaults based on the file types detected in your project.
+The filter suggestions will be automatically tailored to your project's most common file extensions while respecting `.gitignore` patterns and common ignore directories like `target`, `node_modules`, etc. This makes it more likely to include the files you actually want to process.

 ---